 They know that at some point they’re going to do something that’ll disappoint you (likely because this is a repeating pattern) and they can use the warning as an excuse: “Well, it’s not like I didn’t tell you what I was like!”

-Some people might find it hard to recognize negging as manipulation, especially if they have self-abandonment issues and low self-worth which is why it’s so important to connect with your intuition.
+Some people might find it hard to recognize negging as manipulation, especially if they have self-abandonment issues and low self-worth.

 If someone gives you a compliment or offers “constructive criticism” that makes you feel uncomfortable, don’t just brush it off but listen to how you feel.

-And remember – the best way to respond to negging is to stop interacting with this person.
-They don’t respect you and engaging with them would be a waste of time.
+And remember – the best way to respond to negging is to stop engaging with this person.
+They don’t respect you and continuing to talk to them would be a waste of time.

 SEE ALSO: 8 Telltale Signs You’re Dating A Manipulator